HilmyThoriq/Jarkom-Modul-3-IUP4-2021/README.md

 # Problem 12,13
+Time to sail!
+Luffy and Zoro finally decided to set sail in search of treasure at super.franky.yyy.com.
+The quest task is divided into two missions, Luffy is in charge of getting the images (.png, .jpg), while Zoro is getting the rest.
+Because Luffy is a very meticulous person to look for treasure, when he manages to get a picture, he gets a picture and views it at a speed of 10 kbps-> Problem 12
+Meanwhile, Zoro is very eager to find treasure, so Zoro's ship speed is not limited when he gets the treasure he wants-> Problem 13

 We want to limit the bandwidth when download using luffy username, and not limit the bandwidth when using zoro username

 first we need to edit `acl-bandwidth.conf`